rancher/rke2/docs/upgrade/basic_upgrade.md

 ```sh
 curl -sfL https://get.rke2.io | sh -
 ```
-This will upgrade to a newer version in the stable channel by default.
+This will upgrade to the most recent version in the stable channel by default.

-If you want to upgrade to a newer version in a specific channel (such as latest) you can specify the channel:
+If you want to upgrade to the most recent version in a specific channel (such as latest) you can specify the channel:
 ```sh
 curl -sfL https://get.rke2.io | INSTALL_RKE2_CHANNEL=latest sh -
 ```